Nonlinear Quantum Behavior of Ultrashort-Pulse Optical Parametric Oscillators: Numerical simulations

 where we define a new pump parameter $p \coloneqq 2\mathcal{A}/\Lambda_1$.

-We are especially interested in comparing this multimode model to its corresponding single-mode cw version, which we define by restricting the indices appearing in \eqref{eq:num-loseless-model} to $i = j = k = 1$ (i.e., neglecting all higher-order pump and signal supermodes).
-The phenomenology of such cw OPOs is well known; as shown in \cite{Reid1993}, the steady state in the absence of linear loss is the pure cat state $\ket{\im \sqrt{p}} + \ket{-\im \sqrt{p}}$ (i.e., a superposition of coherent states).
+We are especially interested in comparing this multimode model to its corresponding single-mode (or cw) version, which we define by restricting the indices appearing in \eqref{eq:num-loseless-model} to $i = j = k = 1$ (i.e., neglecting all higher-order pump and signal supermodes), as well as neglecting the self-phase modulation Kerr nonlinearity term $J_{1111}\hat{S}_1^{\dagger2}\hat{S}_1^2$, which vanishes for single-mode degenerate OPOs with perfect phase matching.
+The dynamics of such cw OPOs are well studied and relevant for applications of OPOs to quantum information processing; as shown in Ref.~\cite{Reid1993}, the steady state in the absence of linear loss is the pure cat state $\ket{\im \sqrt{p}} + \ket{-\im \sqrt{p}}$ (i.e., a superposition of coherent states).

-Fig.~\ref{fig:stochastics} shows quantum trajectories from solving the stochastic Schr\"odinger equation for an SPOPO and its corresponding cw OPO, at a pump parameter $p = 2$.
-As the only relevant Lindblad operators are the nonlinear ones, our choice of unraveling corresponds to an in-phase homodyne monitoring of the \emph{pump} channels.
-The resulting trajectories provide direct evidence that multimode physics occurs in the SPOPO, as the signal photon numbers in higher-order supermodes ($i > 1$) grow with time, while nonzero homodyne signals are observed in higher-order pump supermodes ($k > 1$).
-In the initial transient period ($t < 2/\Lambda_1^2$), the trajectories for the multimode SPOPO show qualitatively similar stochastic variations to those for the single-mode cw OPO (e.g. in the mean and variance of their respective ensembles).
-Both OPOs also qualitatively respond in similar fashion to a single instantiation of quantum noise, as is evident from the bolded trajectories.
-After the transient period, however, the cw OPO quickly approaches steady state, whereas the SPOPO continues to evolve (specifically, the mean of the ensemble continues to change) due to still-increasing excitations in the higher-order supermodes.
-Finally, the SPOPO continues to exhibit fluctuations about the ensemble mean at later times, an effect which can be interpreted as decoherence since these fluctuations act to decrease the purity of the ensemble.
-Such residual fluctuations are absent in the cw OPO, consistent with the observation that a pure cat state is eventually formed in the single-mode case.
+Figure~\ref{fig:stochastics} shows quantum trajectories from solving the stochastic Schr\"odinger equation for both an SPOPO and its corresponding single-mode cw OPO, at a pump parameter $p = 2$.
+As the only relevant Lindblad operators are the nonlinear ones, our choice of unraveling corresponds to in-phase homodyne monitoring of the \emph{pump} channels.
+The resulting trajectories provide direct evidence that multimode dynamics occur in the SPOPO, as the signal photon numbers in higher-order supermodes ($i > 1$) grow with time, while nonzero homodyne signals are observed in higher-order pump supermodes ($k > 1$).
+In the initial transient period ($t < 2/\Lambda_1^2$), the trajectories for the multimode SPOPO show stochastic variations qualitatively similar to those for the single-mode cw OPO.
+This is true in both the mean and variance of their respective ensembles, but also within a single instantiation of quantum noise, as is evident from the bold trajectories.
+After the transient period, however, the cw OPO quickly approaches steady state; specifically, it forms a pure single-mode cat state, which is dark to the nonlinear loss.
+On the other hand, the SPOPO continues to evolve stochastically due to still-increasing excitation in higher-order supermodes.
+These stochastic fluctuations about the ensemble mean decrease the purity of the ensemble, which indicates that the SPOPO experiences pump-induced decoherence even when the single-mode OPO has reached a pure state.